Nero Julius Caesar: Background and family

 As a member of the Julio-Claudian dynasty, he was a close relative of all five Julio-Claudian emperors: his great-grandfather Augustus was the first emperor of the dynasty, his great-uncle Tiberius was the second emperor, his brother Gaius (Caligula) was the third emperor, his uncle Claudius was the fourth emperor, and his nephew Lucius Domitius (Nero) was the fifth and final emperor of the dynasty.

 Nero's father was the adopted son of Tiberius, who was himself the adoptive son of Augustus, whose adoptions were the result of the death of Gaius Caesar in February AD 4.
 Gaius, who was the heir of Augustus, had died of illness in Syria.
 Germanicus was for some time considered the new heir by Augustus, but Augustus later decided in favour of his stepson Tiberius.
 As a result, in June AD 4, Augustus adopted Tiberius on the condition that Tiberius first adopt Germanicus.
 As a corollary to the adoption, Germanicus was wed to his second cousin Agrippina the Elder the following year.

 In AD 13 Nero's father was appointed commander of the forces on the Rhine, from where he led three campaigns into Germania against the forces of Arminius.
 His victories against the German tribes which had made him popular as he avenged the Roman defeat at the Battle of Teutoburg Forest.
 In October AD 14, Germanicus received a delegation from the Senate giving their condolences for the death of Augustus.
 Augustus had died in August and Tiberius became emperor, making Germanicus heir to the empire.
 At the direction of Tiberius, Germanicus was dispatched to Asia to reorganize the provinces and assert imperial authority there.
 However, after two years in the east, Germanicus came into conflict with the governor of Syria, Gnaeus Calpurnius Piso.
 During their feud, Germanicus fell ill and died in October AD 19.

 While Nero's father was alive he had been betrothed to the daughter of Creticus Silanus, the one-time governor of Syria.
-However, in AD 20, Nero married Julia, daughter of Livilla and Drusus the Younger (Tiberius' only son by Vipsania Agrippina).
+However, in AD 20, Nero married Julia Livia, daughter of Livilla and Drusus the Younger (Tiberius' only son by Vipsania Agrippina).